IAMconsortium/nomenclature/docs/user_guide/config.rst

 The value in *definitions.region.repository* needs to reference the repository in the *repositories* section.

-Adding a common list of countries to the region codelist
+Adding countries to the region codelist
 --------------------------------------------------------

 By setting *definitions.region.country* as *true* in the configuration file: